Photo credit: Tony Rinaldo

 Courses and Study Groups

-This seminar will examine contemporary issues in Islamic law, with a focus on issues highly salient in our world today, including climate change and its many impacts, protection of the environment, food security and sovereignty, human health and welfare, pollution, access to water, and others.
+This seminar will examine contemporary issues in Islamic law, with a focus on issues highly salient in our world today, including climate change and its many impacts, protection of the environment, animal welfare and rights, food security and sovereignty, access to water, alternative energy sources, and others.
 Advocates, policy makers, and governments worldwide (and not only in countries with significant Muslim populations) are drawing on Islamic law in pursuit of solutions to these existential problems.
 Case studies will be drawn from countries including Bangladesh, Pakistan, Turkey, Qatar, the U.S., and others.

 This course will introduce students to the broad range of laws that affect non-human animals (“animals”), including companion animals, farm animals (with a particular focus on factory farms), animals used in the context of entertainment (such as zoos and aquaria), animals used in scientific experimentation, and wild animals.
 The course will focus mainly on the U.S. but will also include some attention to the laws of other countries and to international law.